noironetworks/charm-neutron-api-plugin-aci/README.md

 Usage
 -----

-Neutron API is a prerequisite service to deploy.
+Neutron API is a prerequisite service to deploy. 'neutron-api' charm should be deployed with neutron-plugin option set to 'aci'

     juju deploy neutron-api-plugin-aci
     juju add-relation neutron-api-plugin-aci neutron-api